‘Design could never be not political’: Lessons from iconic designer Enzo Mari

 FC: So, considering those similarities, is it possible for design to be apolitical in Mari’s view?

-HO: No. For him, design could never be not political because for him, it was always about transformation of society.
+HO: No. I’ve been reading the little booklet of 52 Interventions.
+It’s a beautiful publication from 1971, which was edited by his late wife Lea Vergine.
+It’s fascinating because… he gives several steps how to go toward utopia.
+This is a very concrete way of making utopia real.
+For him, design could never be not political because it was always about transformation of society.

 FC: You had a long-standing relationship with Mari.
 What had you learned from Mari over that time?